Consensys/doc.teku/docs/HowTo/Withdrawal-Keys.md

     - Once a validator has been updated to use a `0x01` withdrawal key (Ethereum address), it cannot be changed again.
     - Updating your withdrawal credentials is not available until the Capella fork is active.
     - Ensure you update to the expected Ethereum address because the change is permanent.
-    - The updated address will receive a direct deposited for 0 gas, but no EVM code will be executed as part of the transaction.

 A maximum of 16 validator keys can update their withdrawal credentials per block, so the process may be congested initially.
 If you submit a request to update your key, and it hasn't been done in a period